veenaiyuri/qiskit-education/translation_contributions.md

   `$ sphinx-intl update -p _build/gettext -l ja`

-3. Under `locales/ja/LC_MESSAGES/` identify the .po files you want to translate.
+3. Under `locales/ja/LC_MESSAGES/` open the .po files you want to translate.
 Copy these to a source directory if necessary.

   For members who would like to use translation tools to contribute to this project, please refer to section 7 of this document page.

-4. Add source files identified above to translated content into the `msgstr` strings.
+4. Add translated content into the `msgstr` strings.

   The `.po` files contain elements like `msgid` and `msgstr`.
 The English source is in `msgid`, and you can add your translations into `msgstr`.
 If no translation is needed, you can leave the `msgstr` blank.
 The following example shows a French translation.